Currency in Sweden

 There is no limit on the amount of Swedish and foreign currency taken into Sweden.
 Sweden has yet to ratify the Euro treaty.

 Please note: The older versions of the 20, 50 and 1,000-krona banknotes are now not valid.
-Also, all coins except the 10-krona coin will become invalid in 2017.
+Also, all coins except the 10-krona coin became invalid in 2017.
 Since 30 June 2017, the older 100- and 500-krona banknotes and the older 1-, 2- and 5-krona coins are now invalid.
-Important information and schedule for the banknote and coin changeover.
+Information about valid banknotes in Sweden

 Credit cards and cash